 I recommend taking the middle road and pruning Annabelles back to between 1 and 3 feet above the soil.

 Panicle hydrangeas also bloom on new wood.
 As a result, they can be pruned in late winter or early spring before they produce new growth.
 Cut them to the ground or to just a few feet above the soil depending on the size plant you want to maintain.
 The best known of the panicle hydrangeas include PeeGee and Limelight.

 When they were first introduced from Holland in the early 2000’s, Limelight hydrangeas took the garden world by storm.
 Featuring enormous, football shaped clusters of flowers, the shrubs performed great in full sun (although for best color, they require some shade).

 Limelights keep their beautiful celadon color all summer long before aging slowly to pink.
 In the fall, they change to shades of dusty red and burgundy.
+They are panicle hydrangeas and they bloom on new wood.
 Prune them like Annabelles.

 Limelight hydrangeas bloom on new wood

 ENDLESS SUMMER – THE BEST OF BOTH WORLDS